munificent/craftinginterpreters/book/a-map-of-the-territory.md

   the end user has a single tool that takes in source code and is able to then execute it immediately, that tool is an **interpreter**.

-First off, we should be clear that these terms apply to language *implementations*, not languages themselves.
+And, of course, remember that these terms apply to language *implementations*, not languages themselves.
 There are interpreters for C, and compilers for Python.
 There are Scheme implementations that compile to machine code, and others that interpret directly from source.

 Like apples and oranges, some implementations are clearly compilers and *not* interpreters.
 GCC and Clang take your C code and compile it to machine code.
 An